sravani-engineer/hand-gesture-recognition/README.md

 - ✅ Includes failure analysis
 - ✅ Focuses on generalization, not memorization

-👉 This reflects production-level ML thinking
+👉 This reflects how ML systems behave in real-world deployment, not ideal conditions.

----

-## 📌 Overview

-Unlike typical gesture recognition systems, this project evaluates performance under real-world conditions.

-It simulates deployment scenarios where:

-- Data distributions change
-- Users vary
-- Environmental conditions are unpredictable

 ---